 Where can I find my electrical panel?

 Most electrical panels are located on and outer wall and either in the entry ways, basement or even the garage.
-Sometimes they’re found in the kitchen or even a closet which is does not comply with the Canadian Safety Standards of today.
-You may even have a sub-panel which is a smaller breaker box fed off the main electrical service and is usually located in the basement, garage or a recent addition.
+Sometimes you can find them in the kitchen or even a closet!
+Hiding anything electrical in a closet does not comply with the Canadian Safety Standards of today.
+You may even have a sub-panel which is a smaller breaker box fed off the main electrical service.
+It is usually located in the basement, garage or a recent addition.

 Reasons You may Need an Electrical